 This level of specificity can help your company avoid the inconvenience and frustration that comes with someone needing to view data but being unable to because their permissions are fully restricted.

 Use Case 3: Securing Mobile Access

 More and more companies are offering support for accessing data remotely through mobile devices such as smartphones.
 Meanwhile, the standard workday is being extended as people work from home or at differing hours.
 With this in mind, companies may need to implement access controls that are based not just on role or identity but also on factors such as time or location.

 Fine-grained access control allows for this.
 For example, you may be able to limit access permissions to a specific location so that employees can’t access it from third-party wireless servers that could be exposed to breaches.

 In many cases, a B2B business may want to give a third-party access to some of its assets stored in the cloud, without risking accidental changes to data or compromised security.
 Fine-grained access control can allow these companies to grant third-parties read-only access, keeping their data properly secured.

 What are the Elements of Fine-Grained Access Control?

 There are generally considered to be three primary forms of access control solutions:

-When it comes to fine-grained access control, the two primary approaches are attribute-based or purpose-based.
+When it comes to fine-grained access control, the two primary approaches are attribute-based access control or purpose-based access control.

 Attribute-Based Access Control